draeder/bugoff/README.md

 # About
 Gun peers typically communicate messages with each other by listening for graph change events.
 That means those messages generally must be stored somewhere on the graph before a peer receives a message about it.
 Bugoff glues together Gun and Bugout (which is a decentralized messaging library based on WebRTC/WebTorrent) to provide ephemeral messaging between peers that does not need to -- but may -- be stored in a Gun DB graph.

 Bugoff peers connect to each other through [Bugout](https://github.com/chr15m/bugout), which is a WebTorrent extension that swarms peers together based on an infohash shared to the WebTorrent network.
-Since the infohash represents the room name and is in clear text, Bugoff abstracts that away with a SHA256 hash of the room name, so only those who know the room name and/or its hash can join it.
+Since the infohash represents the room name which is displayed as clear text in the torrent, Bugoff abstracts that away with a SHA256 hash of the room name.
+This way only those who know the room name and/or its SHA256 hash can join it.

 Bugoff creates an SEA encryption pair for every Bugout connection, encrypts each message with a shared secret, then decrypts the message once received by the recipient peer(s).